(Click to download the complete PDF)

 AFS staff will edit the final copy for publicity pieces.
 The organizers may provide AFS with a select mailing list of potential participants.
 Registration and housing information is sent to all who contribute to the conference program or express an interest in attending.

-The information presented at some TOMs should lend itself to publication, thus the conference organizers should consider carefully the question of publication.
+The information presented at some TOMs should lend itself to publication; thus, the conference organizers should consider carefully the question of publication.
 All publication proposals are subject to review by the appropriate publication board or editor.
-AFS has the right of first refusal to publish a product before the organizers can go to a non-AFS product/publisher.
+The American Fisheries Society has the right of first refusal to publish a product before the organizers can go to a non-AFS product/publisher.

 The American Fisheries Society (AFS) is the oldest and most prestigious fisheries professional society in the world.
 Founded in 1870, AFS now has more than 9,000 members with expertise in all areas of fisheries science and management.

-The mission of AFS is: a) to promote the conservation, development, and wise use of fisheries; b) further the professional development of its members; and c) to gather and disseminate scientific, technical information about fisheries science and practice through publications, meetings, and other forms of communication to members and the general public.
-Relying heavily on thorough peer review, AFS has become the preeminent voice of fisheries science, and has therefore become a most trusted voice for communicating that science.
+The mission of AFS is (1) to promote the conservation, development, and wise use of fisheries; (2) further the professional development of its members; and (3) gather and disseminate scientific, technical information about fisheries science and practice through publications, meetings, and other forms of communication to members and the general public.
+Relying heavily on thorough peer review, AFS has become the pre-eminent voice of fisheries science and has therefore become a most trusted voice for communicating that science.

-AFS proposes to facilitate a series of seminars which will be open to all scientific views and will be designed to further educate the general public, congressional staff and governmental agencies about a wide variety of fisheries related issues.
+The American Fisheries Society proposes to facilitate a series of seminars that will be open to all scientific views and will be designed to further educate the general public, congressional staff and governmental agencies about a wide variety of fisheries related issues.
 Topics may be proposed by federal agencies or congressional staffers for consideration by AFS.

 Quarterly to biannual seminars on Capitol Hill (during lunch hour or afternoon) to focus on current issues in fisheries and other aquatic resources.
 The seminars would be delivered using the following format:

-- Each seminar will include presentations from 2-3 speakers.
-Each presentation will be 10-20 minutes in length and will focus on the theme of the seminar.
+- Each seminar will include presentations from two to three speakers.
+Each presentation will be 10–20 minutes in length and will focus on the theme of the seminar.

 - The Wildlife Society